 Key features

-Some styles are available in smaller three-packs.
+- Some styles are available in smaller three-packs.

-Also offers beauty products like perfume.
+- Also offers beauty products like perfume and cosmetics.

 Returns